-Humanity Home is home to twenty children near Kisumu, Kenya.
+Humanity Home is home to twenty-four children in Kisumu, Kenya.

-In August 2017, I visited Humanity Home for two weeks.
-I saw first hand what is happening there and got to know each of our precious kids.
+I first visited Humanity Home for two weeks in August 2017.
+I saw firsthand what was happening there and got to know each of our precious kids.
 The experience was unlike anything in my life.

-Humanity Home surpassed my highest expectations.
+From that very first visit, Humanity Home surpassed my highest expectations.
+It has continued to amaze me over and over again ever since.
 The children are well fed and well cared for.
-Most importantly, this is a home, not an institution.
+Most importantly, this is a family, not an institution.
 The children are loved and nurtured.
-They treat each other like good brothers and sisters.
-They call the director, Judy Wariero, “Mommy,” and the staff “Auntie.”
+They walk around like they own the place.
+They treat one another like good brothers and sisters.
+They call our director, Judy Wariero, “Mommy.”
+They call me “Daddy” and the staff “Auntie.”

 Humanity Home has a culture of its own.
 Every child there acts as if he or she is on a mission to be part of a wonderful family.
 This culture of loving, caring responsible behavior is handed down from the oldest kids to the youngest.

 See the 2017 trip report for the story of my August visit.
 I have lived at the Humanity Home for three weeks in April 2018, three weeks in August 2018, 85 days in November 2018 – January 2019, 35 days in April – May 2019, 65 days in July – September 2019, and 85 days in November 2019 – January 2020.
 A scheduled return March 2020 was prevented by the Covid-19 pandemic.
 After pandemic travel restrictions abated, I lived at HH from May until September 2021 and from December 2021 until April 2022, July to September 2022, and December 2022 until May 2023.

 An in-depth look of Humanity Home appears in the LATEST ARTICLES.